borud/tunnel/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/borud/tunnel.svg)](https://pkg.go.dev/github.com/borud/tunnel)

-*Note that the state of this library is experimental*.
+*Note that this library is experimental*.

 `tunnel` is a very simple library that allows you to create multi-hop SSH tunnels.
 From the endpoint of the tunnel you can then `Dial()` to create network connections, or you can `Listen()` for